-By 31 December 2022, there were 531 registered and licensed media institutions in Sierra Leone.
-They fall into various categories: newspapers and magazines, radio, television and Direct to Home (DTH) services.
-Among them, 214 radio stations were active/operational and 14 inactive/non-operational; 18 Television stations active and 4 not active; 7 DTH active and 4 not active, and 138 newspapers active and 104 inactive, and 10 magazines active and 14 inactive.
-Radio and television stations are further categorized into public, commercial, community, religious institutions.9 and Newspapers and magazines are not categorized into specific types.
+By 31 December 2022, there were 531 registered and licensed media institutions in They fall Sierra Leone. into various categories: newspapers and magazines, radio, television and Direct to Home (DTH) services.
+Among them, 214 radio stations were active/operational and 14 inactive/nonoperational; 18 Television stations active and 4 not active; 7 DTH active and 4 not active, and 138 newspapers active and 104 inactive, and 10 magazines active and 14 inactive.
+Radio and television stations are further categorized public, into commercial, community, and religious institutions.9 Newspapers and magazines are categorized into specific types.
 In January 2022, the IMC started the re-registration and renewal processes, and by the end of the year, 11 newspapers, none for magazines, 17 radio stations and 2 local television stations also had re- registered.